michaelshiloh/robotaPsyche/lectureNotes.md

 }
 ````

-Here is a very simple example using the seeking force:
+Here is a very simple example using the seeking force.
+Note that I modified
+this a little from the book as I wanted to be consistent with what we did
+before: the action returns a force which is then applied in `draw()`:

 ````
 class Vehicle {